Insights, tutorials, and news from the PAACADEMY community.

 A 2022 study found that Europe is home to 619,700 architects, which is about 100,000 more than ten years ago, and the number keeps growing.
 The countries with the most architects include Italy (151,000), Germany (119,000), Turkey (72,500), Spain (50,000), the UK (42,000), and France (30,000).

 Some of these schools can be considered the best architecture schools in Europe based on factors like the quality of education, living conditions, and student satisfaction.
 However, architectural education shouldn't be limited to the confines of a university.
 As the field constantly evolves, staying current with emerging technologies and industry demands is essential.
 Architects can keep up to date by participating in workshops offered by online platforms like PAACADEMY.
-Whether you would like to learn computational design, AI in architecture, parametric design, 3D printing, or advanced digital tools, these workshops, you can attend workshops led by globally recognized architects and learn their workflows from anywhere in the world, at a fraction of the cost of traditional tuition fees.
+Whether you would like to learn computational design, AI in architecture, parametric design, 3D printing, or advanced digital tools, you can attend workshops led by globally recognized architects and learn their workflows from anywhere in the world at a fraction of the cost of traditional tuition fees.

 The ranking of the best schools in Europe, according to QS World, which takes into account the quality of education, living conditions, and student satisfaction, is as follows:

-3rd in the World
+1st in Europe 3rd in the World

 Delf Technical University was founded on January 8, 1842, by King Willem II.
 It is the largest technical university in the Netherlands.
 Delft University of Technology is a university that provides high-quality education and produces expert solutions for academic excellence at world standards.
 The TU Delft campus is a green park, sheltering its students and visitors in a comfortable environment.